OpenKneeboard/OpenKneeboard/docs/remote-controls.md

 # 'RemoteControl' exe files

-These are included in the 'utilities' zip, and can be used to control OpenKneeboard from other programs, e.g.:
+These are installed to `C:\Program Files\OpenKneeboard\utilities`, and can be used to control OpenKneeboard from other programs, e.g.:

 - the Elgato StreamDeck software via 'System' -> 'Open'
 - Huion tablets by binding to an executable